riedlma/riedlma.github.io/publications.md

 #  Conferences
+  * Martin Riedl, Sebastian Padó (2018): A Named Entity Recognition Shootout for German, In Proceedings of the Annual Meeting of the Association for Computational Linguistics (ACL), Melbourne, Australia
   * Ahmed Elsafty, Martin Riedl, Chris Biemann (2018): Document-based Recommender System for Job Postings using Dense Representations, In Proceedings of the Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies in the Industry Track (NAACL-HLT 2018).
 New Orleans, LO, USA
   * Seid Muhie Yimam, Sanja Štajner, Martin Riedl, Chris Biemann (2017): Complex Word Identification Task across Three Text Genres and Two User Groups.
 In Proceedings of The 8th International Joint Conference on Natural Language Processing (IJCNLP), p.
 401–407, Taipei, Taiwan
   * Martin Riedl, Chris Biemann (2017): There’s no ‘Count or Predict’ but task-based selection for distributional models.
 In Proceedings of the 12th International Conference on Computational Semantics (IWCS).
 Montpellier, France